markd2/ArraySet/readme.md

 with an Array->Set->Array minialgorithm, but morphed into a more general testbed for Swift performance.

-This is for the folks who are stuck in my "Swift Performance" talk at CocoaConf DC and have no chance for escape.
+This is for the folks who are stuck in my "Swift Performance" talk at ~~CocoaConf DC~~ Big Nerd Ranch and have no chance for escape.